with Professor Don Herzog, University of Michigan Law School

 Please join the Women of Stanford Law (WSL) on March 3, 2016 for our annual Celebration of Women in the Law dinner.
 Representative Jackie Speier will deliver the keynote at this year's dinner, which will be held on campus at the Stanford Faculty Club.
 Congresswoman Speier represents California's 14th Congressional District, which includes our neighbors East Palo Alto […]

 Registration is free.
 Seating is limited.
-Register Now This symposium aims to highlight the important research being done across interdisciplinary fields on race and law enforcement and the public health […]
+Register Now This symposium aims to highlight the important research being done across interdisciplinary fields on race and law enforcement and the public health impact of police violence against minority groups.
+Join participants from academia, government, private, and non-profit sectors to generate new modes of thinking about these interconnected […]

 Jim Obergefell, the namesake of Obergefell v.
 Hodges, is coming to town and wants to say hello to OutLaw.

-Please join the Stanford Association of Law Students for Disability Rights as Stanford Law School Assistant Professor Rabia Belt discusses legal and policy challenges and opportunities facing the disability community in the Trump […]
+Please join the Stanford Association of Law Students for Disability Rights as Stanford Law School Assistant Professor Rabia Belt discusses legal and policy challenges and opportunities facing the disability community in the Trump Era.
+Rabia Belt is a legal historian whose scholarship focuses on broad and diverse issues including 19th and 20th century U.S. History, Disability History, Legal History, […]

-Stanford Law School, Room 280B Lunch will be provided RSVP Ann M. Ravel, former Chair of the Federal Elections Commission and former Chair of the California Fair Political Practices Commission, […]
+Stanford Law School, Room 280B Lunch will be provided RSVP Ann M. Ravel, former Chair of the Federal Elections Commission and former Chair of the California Fair Political Practices Commission, will speak to students about her career in campaign finance law at the state and federal levels, as well as the positions she had earlier […]

 Visit to CA Supreme Court in San Francisco: hear oral arguments in several cases and meet with Justice Tino Cuellar In 2015-16, the Stanford Criminal Justice Center (SCJC) launched a new series called “Inside Justice” to give small groups of law students the opportunity to experience various aspects of and processes that comprise our criminal […]